balderdashy/sails-docs/anatomy/myApp/Gruntfile.js.md

 Sails uses [Grunt](http://gruntjs.com) for asset management.
 This file contains the entry point for the default asset pipeline in Sails; that is, the code that does stuff like compiling LESS stylesheets, minifying scripts for production, and precompiling and injecting client-side templates.

 Sails' integration with Grunt is fully customizable, but for most use cases, this file (`Gruntfile.js`) should remain unchanged.
-Instead, put your custom logic in [`myApp/tasks/`]().
+Instead, put your custom logic in [`myApp/tasks/`](/documentation/anatomy/my-app/tasks).

-To learn more about working with static assets in Sails, check out the conceptual documentation on [Assets](http://sailsjs.org/documentation/concepts/assets).
+To learn more about working with static assets in Sails, check out the [conceptual documentation on assets](http://sailsjs.org/documentation/concepts/assets).
 For a broader introduction to Grunt tasks in general, see [Grunt's docs on configuring tasks](http://gruntjs.com/configuring-tasks).

 <docmeta name="displayName" value="Gruntfile.js">